plone/plone.testing/README.txt

-    Remember that if you add a ``test_suite()`` function to a module that also has ``TestCase``-derived python tests, those tests will no longer be automatically picked up, so you need to add them to the test suite explicitly.
+    Remember that if you add a ``test_suite()`` function to a module that also has ``TestCase``-derived python tests, those tests will no longer be automatically picked up by ``zope.testing``, so you need to add them to the test suite explicitly.

 File doctests
 ~~~~~~~~~~~~~